Important Legal Disclaimer

 Key questions to ask:

-• What R-values are you installing (be specific by location)?
+- What R-values are you installing (be exact by location)?

-• How are you making sure vapour barrier continuity?
+- How are you making sure vapour barrier flow?

-What many don't know: Many Canadian contractors install the correct R-value insulation but do it wrong.
+What many do not know: Many Canadian builders install the correct R-value insulation but do it wrong.
 This includes compressed, gaps, wrong vapour barrier spot.
 The R-value is useless if install is poor.

 US Approach: Figure BTUs based on square footage and basic climate data.

-Canadian Requirement: Heat loss math specific to Canadian climate zones.
+Canadian Need: Heat loss math specific to Canadian climate zones.
 This accounts for design temps that reach -30°C to -40°C in many provinces.

-The $440/month mistake: Undersized heating systems run all the time, costing 2–3x more to run and failing to heat well during extreme cold snaps.
+The $440/month mistake: Undersized heating systems run all the time, costing 2 to 3x more to run and failing to heat well during extreme cold snaps.

 Key questions to ask:

-Here's what many don't know: you need to design for our coldest days, not our average days.
+Here is what many do not know: you need to design for our coldest days, not our average days.
 A system sized for average is a system that fails when you need it most.

 CMHC Study (2022): Look at 1,000 New Home Builds Across Canada